Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 - Each placement group name within your AWS must be unique
 - You can move an existing instance into a placement group provided that it is in a stopped state.
 You can move the instance via the CLI or an AWS SDK, but not the console.
 You can also take a snapshot of the existing instance, convert it into an AMI, and launch it into the placement group where you desire it to be.

+### Amazon Machine Images(AMI)
+An Amazon Machine Image (AMI) is a supported and maintained image provided by AWS that provides the information required to launch an instance.

+An AMI includes the following:

+- One or more Amazon Elastic Block Store (Amazon EBS) snapshots, or, for instance-store-backed AMIs, a template for the root volume of the instance (for example, an operating system, an application server, and applications).
+- Launch permissions that control which AWS accounts can use the AMI to launch instances.
+- A block device mapping that specifies the volumes to attach to the instance when it's launched.

 ## Elastic Block Store (EBS)